 The Vulkan Mini Chopper (Price: $500 – $750)

 From what we can tell, this isn’t necessarily a kids bike.
 From the reviews we’ve read and the testimonials, it looks like adults are just as much into these as younger riders.
 As you can see, they feature a chopper-style frame, complete with a 70cc, air-cooled, single cylinder engine that belts out a rather impressive (but otherwise unproven) 9.5 hp, with a claimed top speed of 45 mph.
+It’s the best choice chopper motorcycle for your lil’ rider if you think they’re more into the Harley-Davidson style of bike.
 The four speed gearbox is a clutchless sequential affair, the brakes are hydraulic and the front is operated by lever and the rear by foot pedal, and it looks pretty cool.
 Especially for the price.
 As a kids motorcycle though, you might want to consider depowering that engine somewhat, if the figures are to be believed…

 Build Your Own!
 (Price: ????)

 It seems like most of the cool cruisers that you see in the videos are custom made contraptions.
 Fortunately, there are plenty of websites that specialize in selling small capacity engines, parts, suspension units and all the bits and pieces you’d need to put something together yourself.
 A bespoke frame might be the most expensive thing to find, but after that, you can jam in your Chinese engine, but all the bells and whistles you want, and truly have a family built custom in your garage.
+How about a ride on motorcycle with a side car?
+What about a trike for a really comfortable ride?
+A police motorcycle replica?
+An Easy Rider inspired model?
+Your only limits are your imagination.
 Since engine kits start from as low as $200, it’s not a bad route to take, and it’s a great way of getting your kids involved with real mechanics from an early age.
 And it never hurts to brush up your own skills while you’re at it!

 So What Is The Best Motorcycle For Kids?